1.2 Key Principles and Legislative Framework

 - 'What To Do If You Are Worried A Child Is Being Abused' 2015;

 - Guidance for Safe Working Practice for Adults who work with Children and Young People 2009;

 - Keeping Children Safe in Education - Statutory Guidance for Schools and Colleges (July 2015);

 - Safeguarding Children from Abuse Linked to a Belief in Spirit Possession 2007.

-In Working Together to Safeguard Children 2013, set out quite clearly that all agencies, not only the statutory ones, but also charities, voluntary agencies, faith groups and communities and others are expected to follow the guidance and have procedures and systems in place to ensure that children are safeguarded in all environments and that they are listened to with respect and openness.
+In Working Together to Safeguard Children 2015 it sets out quite clearly that all agencies, not only the statutory ones, but also charities, voluntary agencies, faith groups and communities and others are expected to follow the guidance and have procedures and systems in place to ensure that children are safeguarded in all environments and that they are listened to with respect and openness.